What steps a person should take to prepare for divorce depends on the person’s individual situation and the person’s relationship…

 4. Ask family and friends who have been through a divorce for a recommendation.

-Probably the best way to find a reputable family law attorney is through family and friends who have gone through a divorce.
+Probably the best way to choose a reputable divorce lawyer is through family and friends who have gone through a divorce.
 It’s amazing how much people learn about the process and about good lawyering when going through a divorce.
 Some people will have gone through several attorneys, and will have seen a variety of styles and effectiveness.
 Some people will have had a great experience.
 Perhaps surprisingly, people will often recommend the attorney who represented their spouse.
 We love receiving those referrals, because it is a great compliment to our handling of the case.
 Talk to these people about their experiences.
 What did they like or dislike?
 What would they have done differently?

 Besides friends and family members, other reliable referral sources include judges, court reporters, and other lawyers.
 When asking for recommendations, try to have in mind the kind of attorney you think you want.
 Do you want a “killer”?
 Do you want someone who is more low-key?
 Do you want someone with whom you can get along?
 These are not the only determining factors, but they are important to consider.